 You might find it hard to talk about having diarrhoea.
 You may feel embarrassed or upset, or worried about what the diarrhoea means.
 These feelings are very natural.

 If you have treatment in an open day unit, you can ask to go into a private room to discuss your diarrhoea.
-Your doctors and nurses are aware that you will want to talk in private sometimes, so don’t be afraid to ask.
+Your doctors and nurses are aware that you might want to talk in private sometimes, so don’t be afraid to ask.

-Questions your doctor or nurse may ask
+Questions your doctor or nurse might ask

 - How long have you had diarrhoea?